atek-cloud/network/README.md

 Close the socket.

-### `atekSocket.select(protocols: string[]): Promise<{protocol: string, stream: Duplex}>`

-Select a protocol for communicating over the socket.
-If the remote doesn't support the protocol, will throw.

-### `atekSocket.on("select", {protocol: string, stream: Duplex})`

-Emitted when the remote selects a protocol.
-Won't be emitted if the parent `Node` has a handler for the protocol.

 ### `http.createProxy(node: Node, port: number)`

-Creates a handler on the `node` for the `/http/1.1` protocol and proxies all requests to `localhost:${port}`.
+Creates a handler on the `node` for the `http/1.1` protocol and proxies all requests to `localhost:${port}`.
 Requests will have the `Atek-Remote-Public-Key` header set to the base32-encoded public key of the connecting node.

 ### `http.createAgent(node: Node): Agent`

 Creates a NodeJS "http agent" which routes all requests to `http://{pubkey-base32}.atek.app` over the Atek network.

+## Notable Changes

+### 0.0.4 - Drop libp2p modules

+Previously we used [LibP2P Mplex](https://github.com/libp2p/js-libp2p-mplex) for multiplexing on the connection and [LibP2P Multistream Select](https://github.com/multiformats/js-multistream-select) for protocol negotiation.
+These tools were used for performance and protocol-negotiation, respectively.

+The Hyperswarm team committed to two updates which will make those modules unnecessary:

+- [dht#56 Cache handshake information for quick-connect of additional sockets](https://github.com/hyperswarm/dht/issues/56).
+This will lead to fast subsequent connections between peers, making the muxer less important.
+- [dht#57 Add userData to handshake](https://github.com/hyperswarm/dht/issues/57).
+This can be used to provide protocol metadata.

+As of 0.0.4's release, these updates haven't landed yet but I wanted to drop the wire-protocol behaviors in expectation of them.
+When dht#56 lands, we'll get a perf bump (especially with HTTP proxies).
+When dht#57 lands, we'll re-add some of the protocol negotiation features to this module.

 ## License